cslobodan/umbraco-agency-example/README.md

 2. Build the solution to install dependencies
 3. Database connection string can be updated in Web.config file
 5. Run the application
-6. You will have set up Umbraco
+6. You will have to set up Umbraco

 ## Built With